urbas/chrony/README.md

 ## Relevance

 Relevance is a measure of how likely the event is to occur again (within a certain time frame).

+# Technical notes

+- Chrony should not need any connection to the internet (no collected events should ever get through the web).
+- Chrony should be reactive (whenever some events are added, the report should get updated).
+- Chrony should run on smartphones and PCs.